 Existing KYC/AML processes are inefficient due to the following reasons.

 Service providers prepare and submit compliance reports to regulators, which require their employees to review and manually reconcile paper documents.
 It leads to significant labor costs and the risk of human error.
-Blockchain based KYC/AML compliance solution can eliminate such challenges by –
+Blockchain-based AML and KYC compliance solution can eliminate such challenges by -

 Financial services do not efficiently collaborate with other institutions to share KYC/AML information.
 They also don’t share information among internal divisions within the same organization.
 It is a common occurrence in transactions involving multiple banks which require each institution to independently validate customers' KYC/AML data.
 In addition, some FIs fail to provide a central internal database to maintain a client’s KYC/AML data.
 As a consequence, some clients re-submit their KYC data (proof of address, identification documents, etc.) on multiple occasions to apply for another service from a different division of the same FI.
 This recurring replication of KYC/AML diligence makes the process extremely costly, inefficient and slow.

 In addition, the duplication of compliance efforts also increases costs related to false transaction investigations, such as the ones flagged for non-compliance with KYC/AML.

 Also Read: Blockchain and KYC: The Next Disruptive Step in Decentralization

 According to a KPMG report, FIs currently expend 80 percent KYC/AML resources on reconciling documentation.
 They spend only 20 percent on examining the KYC data and assessing client risk.
 By adopting DLT, they can spend human resources on analyzing the risk of the underlying KYC and transaction data.
 DLT can also automate and streamline collaboration and validation required to maintain KYC data.

 According to BIS Research, a US-based market intelligence firm, financial organizations reduce administrative costs by 90 percent using DLT in KYC/AML compliance programs.